egXcoder/Study-Repository/linux/apache/readme.md

 # Apache Service
-- enable service, so that it auto start on system restart `systemctl enable apache2`
+- `systemctl enable apache2` enable service, so that it auto start on system restart
+- `systemctl enable apache2 --now` enable service and start it as well
-- start service `systemctl start apache2`
+- `systemctl start apache2` start service
-- restart service `systemctl restart apache2` .. stop service completely and kill all processes, threads and build them again
+- `systemctl restart apache2` restart service .. stop service completely and kill all processes, threads and build them again
-- reload service `systemctl reload apache2` .. dont stop service, just reload its configurations..
+- `systemctl reload apache2` reload service .. dont stop service, just reload its configurations..
     -- Current connections remain open and continue to work.
     -- New connections will use the updated configuration.
     -- It does not re-load or re-apply loaded modules.
-- see service status `systemctl status apache2`
+- `systemctl status apache2` see service status

 # Apache MPM Workers (Multi-Processing Modules Workers)

-know current worker using `apachectl -V` ... it will show you the mpm worker that is running
+`apachectl -V` know current mpm

 Apache has different MPMs that define how it handles concurrency:
 - prefork → processes only, no threads (old, safe for non-thread-safe PHP).